 A: These pumps are designed to provide consistent flow rates and maintain optimal pressure levels through the use of advanced hydraulic balance techniques and precise construction that allows for efficient operation even under high pressures.

-A: A rotary vane pump is crucial within high pressure systems due to its design, which allows for continuous and efficient operation under pressing conditions.
+A: A rotary vane pump is crucial within high-pressure systems due to its design, which allows for continuous and efficient operation under high-pressure conditions.
 The pump can maintain optimal pressure levels and deliver consistent fluid flow, thus better filling its role in various hydraulic applications.